downshift-js/downshift/README.md

 ## Inspiration

 I was heavily inspired by [Ryan Florence][ryan].
 Watch his (free) lesson about ["Compound Components"][compound-components-lecture].
-I also took a few ideas from the code in [`react-autocomplete`][react-autocomplete] and [jQuery UI's Autocomplete][jquery-complete].

-The `getXProps` functions were inspired by [Jared Forsyth][jared].
+Initially downshift was a group of compound components using context to communicate.
+But then [Jared Forsyth][jared] suggested I expose functions (the prop getters) to get props to apply to the elements rendered.
 That bit of inspiration made a big impact on the flexibility and simplicity of this API.

+I also took a few ideas from the code in [`react-autocomplete`][react-autocomplete] and
+[jQuery UI's Autocomplete][jquery-complete].

 You can watch me build the first iteration of `downshift` on YouTube:

 - [Part 1](https://www.youtube.com/watch?v=2kzD1IjDy5s&list=PLV5CVI1eNcJh5CTgArGVwANebCrAh2OUE&index=11)
 - [Part 2](https://www.youtube.com/watch?v=w1Z7Jvj08_s&list=PLV5CVI1eNcJh5CTgArGVwANebCrAh2OUE&index=10)

 You'll find more recordings of me working on `downshift` on [my livestream YouTube playlist][yt-playlist].

 ## Other Solutions